kirillg/Demo-EventBuddy/Demo.md

 1. Close the confirmation when the table is created.

-1. Update the Insert Script for rating a session to the below code.
+1. Update the Insert Script to the below code in order to rate a session.
 Use the Internet Explorer Favorite labeled **Rating** on the Favorites bar to copy the code to the clipboard.

 	> **Speaking Point:** Once again instead of making you wait while I type in this script, I'll copy the script I wrote earlier to the clipboard and paste it in.